 How many bundles do you need with a frontal?

-For example, if you are having a frontal and your longest bundles is 24inches, you can get a frontal and 20" 22" 24" bundles and that should be good for a frontal sew in.
+For example, if you are having a frontal and your longest bundle is 24inches, you can get a frontal and 20" 22" 24" bundles and that should be good for a frontal sew in.

-We also have lace front closures with our remy closures.
+We also have lace front closures with our Remy closures.
 Now, you will always get the most realistic look using a lace front closure.
 A lace front gives the illusions of hair growing from the scalp.
 Lace front closures can be attached by bonding, sewing, or clips.
 This is a choice that should be made by the purchaser, stylists, and/or both.

-Whether you should you use a closure or not depends on what look you are trying to achieve.
+Whether you should use a closure or not depends on what look you are trying to achieve.
 Is a closure necessary for a full sewn in weave?
 No, but typically a closure is used with a full sewn if you are not leaving any hair out; this will give you the most naturally looking style.
 Closures can also be used to create bangs!

-After reading this article,then do it right now!
+After reading this article, then do it right now!
 Shop with us today to find the perfect Lace Frontal Closure for you!